PRODUCTS & INNOVATION

 • 64% of all adults with student loans say finding a company that offers a student loan benefit is important

-• 42% of adults with student loans aren't saving for retirement due to their student loans, including almost half of people with student debt ages 18-34 and over a third of those 55 or older
+• 42% of adults with student loans aren’t saving for retirement due to their student loans, including half of people with student debt ages 18-34 and a third of those over 55

-• 70% of Black and 76% of Hispanic Americans with student loan debt say finding an employer with a student debt employee benefit is important – almost half of each group say it's "very important"
+• And three-fourths of Black and Hispanic Americans with student loan debt say finding an employer with a student debt employee benefit is important – half of them say it’s "very important"